KR-Sew/Scripting/Bash/Nginx/ReadMe.md

 - 📄[Install_Nginx_deb13_with_folders.sh](./Install_nginx_deb13_with_folders.sh)
   </br>
   [![Run Script on Push](https://github.com/KR-Sew/Scripting/actions/workflows/sh-update-rclone.yml/badge.svg)](https://github.com/KR-Sew/Scripting/actions/workflows/sh-update-rclone.yml)
   </br> #Script for installing Nginx from source.
-This script will create folders like sites-available, conf.d, sites-enabled in folder `/usr/local/nginx`.
-Also script check curl if it's not installed it will be installed too.
+This script will create folders like `sites-available`, `conf.d`, `sites-enabled` in folder `/usr/local/nginx`.
+Also script check `curl` if it's not installed it will be installed too.

 ---